kite-sdk/kite/cdk-data/src/main/markdown/design.md

 This example produces a dataset that, when written to, may have up to 53 partitions.
 User entities written to the dataset will be automatically written to the correct partition.
-Note that the name of the attribute used in the partiion strategy builder ("userId") must appear in the schema ("user.avsc").
+Note that the name of the attribute used in the partition strategy builder ("userId") must appear in the schema ("user.avsc").
 Multiple partition functions may be specified.
-The order of specific is extremely important as it reflects the physical storage (in the case of the Hadoop FileSystem implementation).
+The order of specification is extremely important as it reflects the physical storage (in the case of the Hadoop FileSystem implementation).